EpicOrange/riichi_advanced/documentation/documentation.md

 The idea is that it checks `[points, minipoints]` against the latest value in `"limit_thresholds"`, and if any of them match, the score is replaced by the corresponding `"limit_score"` and given the corresponding `"limit_name"`.

+There are a few more keys for configuring han-fu calculations.

+First, if you want to make fu a fixed value (perhaps for testing) then you may specify

+    "score_calculation": {
+      "fixed_fu": 30
+    }

+Second, recall the han-fu formula:

+    han_fu_multiplier * minipoints * 2^(2 + points)

+The 2 added to `points` is configurable using the `"han_fu_starting_han"` key, which defaults to 2.
+Classical Chinese mahjong doesn't add 2, so you would configure this via

+    "score_calculation": {
+      "han_fu_starting_han": 0
+    }

 ### `"scoring_method": ["han_fu_formula", "multiplier"]`

 This is the actual value of `"scoring_method"` used for riichi.
 The idea for a two-value array value for `"scoring_method"` is that we use `"han_fu_formula"` for `points` and `"multiplier"` for `points2`, and add the resulting scores.
 For riichi, this means using `"han_fu_formula"` to calculate the standard Han score, and `"multiplier"` for yakuman hands.

 Riichi also specifies the key `"yaku2_overrides_yaku1": true`, which means if any yaku contribute to `points2`, then we ignore all yaku that contribute to `points`.

+### Other scoring-related keys

+All of the keys described below are optional.

+After score is calculated, there are two keys that can cap the score to a minimum and maximum: `max_score` and `min_score`.
+For example:

+    "score_calculation": {
+      "min_score": 1,
+      "max_score": 500
+    }

+For three-player variants, a win by self-draw typically pays less than a win by discard.
+For example, a dealer mangan tsumo in riichi is worth 12000 (4000 per player), but is worth only 8000 in three player due to tsumo loss.
+You can disable tsumo loss by setting the following:

+    "score_calculation": {
+      "tsumo_loss": false
+    }

+This will take the 'lost' portion of the payment and split it equally between the two paying players.

+Other allowed values for `"tsumo_loss"` beyond `true` and `false` are:

+- `"add_1000"`: A flat 1000 is added to each player's payment.
+- `"unequal_split"`: When a nondealer wins, the missing payment is split so that the dealer still pays roughly double the payment for the other nondealer.
+- `"north_split"`: This is the same behavior as `false`.
+- `"equal_split"`: The missing payment is split so that both players pay the same amount.
+- `"north_to_oya"`: The missing payment is paid by the dealer.
+- `"double_collection"`: Both players pay the full amount including the missing payment, which effectively doubles the payment.
+- `"ron_loss"`: Tsumo loss is on, but the loss is also applied to ron as well.

+If triple ron should be treated as an abortive draw, set:

+    "score_calculation": {
+      "triple_ron_draw": true
+    }

+In American mahjong, the hands are typically arranged using the definition of the hand on the card.
+To enable this, set:

+    "score_calculation": {
+      "arrange_american_yaku": true
+    }

+If you want to only keep the highest-scoring yaku (for both `yaku` and `yaku2`), breaking ties arbitrarily, then set:

+    "score_calculation": {
+      "highest_scoring_yaku_only": true
+    }

 ## Payments